snejati86/roker/README.md

 - Example: `/sensors/*/temperature` matches `/sensors/room1/temperature`
 - Example: `/sensors/#` matches all topics under `/sensors/`

+## Performance

+The broker is designed for high-performance scenarios:

+- Message throughput: Up to 1M messages/second (depending on message size and hardware)
+- Latency: Sub-microsecond in optimal conditions
+- Memory efficient: Zero-copy message passing where possible
+- Scalable: Supports thousands of concurrent clients

 ## Error Handling

 The library uses the `thiserror` crate for comprehensive error handling: